The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: Acknowledgements

 \section{Acknowledgements}

-We thank Tony Foley (1957 to 2021) for making the second observation of SN~1996cr with MeerKAT.
-We thank the teams of both the LBA, MeerKAT and ATCA for their work to make the observations possible.
+We thank Tony Foley (1957 to 2021) for carrying out the observations of SN~1996cr with MeerKAT.
+We thank the teams of the LBA, MeerKAT and ATCA for their work to make the observations possible.
 The Australia Telescope Compact Array is part of the Australia Telescope National Facility (\url{https://ror.org/05qajvd42}) which is funded by the Australian Government for operation as a National Facility managed by CSIRO\@.
-We acknowledge the Gomeroi people as the traditional owners of the ATCA Observatory site.
+We acknowledge the Gomeroi people as the traditional owners of the ATCA Observatory site. the South African Radio Astronomy Observatory, a facility of the National Research Foundation, an agency of the Department of Science and Innovation.
+This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2018.1.00007.S\@.
+ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
+The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
+This research has made use of the NASA/IPAC Extragalactic Database (NED), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.
 We have made use of NASA's Astrophysics Data System Abstract Service.
 This research was supported by both the National Sciences and Engineering Research Council of Canada and the National Research Foundation of South Africa.
 Additional funding for FEB was provided by ANID - Millennium Science Initiative Program - ICN12\_009, CATA-Basal - FB210003 (FEB), and FONDECYT Regular - 1190818 and 1200495.
 VVD is supported by NSF grant AST-1911061.